bo5o/dotfiles/README.md

 cd dotfiles
 ```

-4. Use [GNU Stow](https://www.gnu.org/software/stow/manual/stow.html) to create symlinks for each program.
+4. Use [GNU Stow](https://www.gnu.org/software/stow/manual/stow.html) to create symlinks for each package.
 For example:

 ```
 stow nvim